When are the cost of living payments 2023?

 Knowing when the cost of living payments for 2023 are due to be made will be important information for families struggling with the high cost of living.

 In 2022, low income families, who are the most vulnerable to rising prices, received a £650 cost of living payment from the government to help ease the pressure on family finances.
-But as living costs remain high, and more price hikes have come into force in April, another cost of living payment for 2023-24 was announced by Chancellor Jeremy Hunt in his Autumn Statement in November 2022.
+But as living costs remain high, and more price hikes came into force in April, another cost of living payment for 2023-24 was announced by Chancellor Jeremy Hunt in his Autumn Statement in November 2022.

 This payment will total £900 and be paid in three instalments, with different qualifying dates for each.